Tel Aviv Branch Office of the Embassy of the United States: The American Center in Jerusalem

-A public-access American Center in Jerusalem was established in 1968 as part of the embassy's effort to reach out to Israeli academics and officials.
+A public-access American Center in Jerusalem was established in 1968.
 The staff of the American Center design and oversee educational seminars, exchanges, performances, and grant programs in a wide variety of areas, including cultural diplomacy, sports diplomacy, legal issues, diversity, coexistence, women's issues, human rights, religious tolerance, and English instruction.
 These activities take place at the Center itself or at partner institutions.
 The American Center also operates an Information Resource Center, which is open to the public and offers 6,000 reference and circulating books, 1,000 DVDs, 80 periodicals and journals, and access to news and scholarly databases.

 Middle East Partnership Initiative

 The Middle East Partnership Initiative (MEPI) is a U.S. State Department program that supports political and economic reform efforts in the Middle East and North Africa.
-Run out of the Public Diplomacy office of the Embassy Branch Office in Tel Aviv, MEPI Israel's projects strive to build a more pluralistic, participatory, and prosperous society in Israel.
-Specifically, MEPI programming in Israel empowers community leadership, provides educational opportunities, and opens an outlet for civic discourse.
-To this end, MEPI partners with local organizations to bolster agents of change.
+Run out of the Public Diplomacy office of the Embassy Branch Office in Tel Aviv.